Pesto Chicken Marinade (3-Ingredients)

-This garlicky, herby pesto chicken marinade is a brilliantly simple, incredibly versatile, and basically solves the “what’s for dinner” question once and for all.
+This garlicky, herby pesto chicken marinade is a brilliantly simple and incredibly versatile.
 The secret?
-I use store-bought pesto (homemade works, too), to make a 3-ingredient marinade that adds so much freshness, flavor, and juiciness to chicken breasts or thighs.
-Great for grilling, baking, or air-frying!
+I use store-bought pesto (homemade works, too), to make a 3-ingredient chicken marinade that adds so much freshness, flavor, and juiciness to chicken breasts or thighs.
+Includes instructions for grilling, baking, or air-frying.

 You know that simple marinades are my all-time favorite for no-brainer delicious meals, and this pesto chicken marinade is probably the easiest one out there!
-All you need are 3 basic ingredients – store-bought pesto, lemon juice, and salt – to make the most flavorful, juicy chicken.
+All you need are 3 basic ingredients, including store-bought pesto, lemon juice, and salt, to make the most flavorful, juicy chicken.
 The star of the show for both flavor and ease really is the pesto!

-Welcome to My Kitchen!
-Let’s Make Pesto Marinade
+Welcome to My Kitchen, Let’s Make Easy Pesto Marinade

 Ingredients